Electric vehicles in D.C.

 Solar United Neighbors is currently involved in two action items to promote electric vehicles in the District: The Electric Vehicle Public Infrastructures Expansion Act of 2017 and Pepco’s Electric Vehicle Pilot Project.

-The Electric Vehicle Public Infrastructures Expansion Act of 2017 is a bill introduced by Council Member Mary Cheh.
+The Electric Vehicle Public Infrastructures Expansion Act of 2017, introduced by Council Member Mary Cheh, became law on March 29, 2018.
 It pushes the D.C.
-Department of Transportation to install 15 electric vehicle charging stations across all wards in D.C.
+Department of Transportation to install 15 electric vehicle charging stations across all wards in D.C. by January of 2019.
 It also requires DDOT to analyze usage data and write a public report that recommends locations for additional charging stations, continuation of public/private partnerships, and other policies to incentivize EV adoption.

-In April 2017, Pepco filed a proposal to conduct an electric vehicle pilot project that incentivizes EV owners to charge during off-peak hours.
-That is, at night.
-The proposed pilot would test time of use (TOU) rates in combination with the installation of electric charging stations for residential, commercial, and public spaces.
-If approved by the Public Service Commission, District residents who drive EVs may participate several different pilots.
-Solar United Neighbors is an intervenor in this proceeding, fighting for rules to allow solar homeowners to participate in the pilot.
+In April 2017, Pepco filed a proposal to conduct an electric vehicle pilot project that incentivizes EV owners to charge during off-peak hours (8 p.m. to 8 a.m.) as way of managing the additional electricity demand from these vehicles.
+The proposed pilot would test time of use (TOU) rates in combination with the installation of level 2 electric charging stations for residential, commercial, and public spaces.
+It also proposed installing up to 4 public DC fast chargers.
+Solar United Neighbors intervened in this proceeding, fighting for rules to allow solar homeowners to participate in the pilot.

 Electric Vehicle Charging Guide